ivanmaia/CircularEnumaratorExtensionMethod/README.md

-# CircularEnumaratorExtensionMethod
+# CircularEnumerator

-A C# Circular Enumarator Extension
+A C# Extension that implements a circular enumarator